-“When I say to the wicked, ‘You will surely die,’ and you do not warn him or speak out to warn the wicked from his wicked way that he may live, that wicked man shall die in his iniquity, but his blood I will require at your hand” Ezekiel 3:18 NASB.
+“When I say to the wicked, ‘You will surely die,’ and you do not warn him or speak out to warn the wicked from his wicked way that he may live, that wicked man shall die in his iniquity, but his blood I will require at your hand” (Ezekiel 3:18 NASB).

 There was a king named Saul.
-He started out well as most kings do, but then one day the spirit of the Lord left him and an evil spirit replaced it.
+He started out well as most kings do, but then one day the spirit of the Lord left him, and an evil spirit replaced it.

-This king had everything going for him, scripture tells us he even had a brand new heart.
+This king had everything going for him.
+Scripture tells us he even had a brand new heart.

 He was a man pleaser.
 He sought the honor and approval of man over The Father of Lights.

 But that is really not what I want to talk about–that is really just leading you up to the main point of this message.
-David is running for his life and hiding in caves over Saul and his attempt to kill him.
-He runs so far and he becomes so afraid of Saul, that he even feigns himself to be a madman and goes and lives with the Philistine’s and fights for them.
+David is running for his life and hiding in caves over Saul and his attempts to kill him.
+He runs so far, and he becomes so afraid of Saul, that he even feigns himself to be a madman and goes and lives with the Philistine’s.
+David fights for his enemies.
 These were the very ones whose giant he had beheaded.
 How does he get so off track?

 I believe a most wicked form of jealousy entered Saul when David took the head off of that giant.

 “So they cut off Saul’s head and stripped off his armor.
-Then they proclaimed the good news of Saul’s death in their pagan temple and to the people throughout the land of Philistia” 1 Samuel 31:9 NLT.
+Then they proclaimed the good news of Saul’s death in their pagan temple and to the people throughout the land of Philistia” (1 Samuel 31:9 NLT).

 “Your pride and joy, O Israel, lies dead on the hills!
 OH, how the mighty heroes have fallen!
 How beloved and gracious were Saul and Jonathan!
 They were together in life and in death.
-They were swifter than eagles, stronger than lions.
-2 Samuel 1:23 NLT.
-David goes on to sing this, “O women of Israel, weep for Saul, for he dressed you in luxurious scarlet clothing, in garments decorated with gold” 2nd Samuel 1:24 NLT.
+They were swifter than eagles, stronger than lions” (2 Samuel 1:23 NIV).
+David goes on to sing this, “O women of Israel, weep for Saul, for he dressed you in luxurious scarlet clothing, in garments decorated with gold” (2nd Samuel 1:24).